What type of content do you primarily create?

 What should be in a product demo video?

 A great product demo video showcases your best product features, use cases, pricing, and the challenges it solves for your target audience.
+The most effective demonstrations focus on benefits rather than just listing features, helping potential customers understand how your product will improve their lives or work.

-How to make a good demo video?
+How do you make a good product demo video?

 - Determine your target audience